khirwadkar/StructInsight/README.md

 ## Description of Modules

 This software was developed using programming features available in the Tiger version of the Java programming language (OpenJDK 1.5).
 The purpose of each of the three packages in this software and the classes within those packages is briefly described below.
 This should be helpful for the developers who want to improve/modify the program and adapt it to some specific needs.

-For those who want to use the software as it is, just a single file  'structinsight.jar'  would be sufficient.
+<u>N.B.</u>: For those who just want to use the software as it is, a single file  'structinsight.jar'  would be sufficient.
+To understand how to deal with this file and to see a couple of illustrative examples, please refer the 'StructInsightUserManual-2021.pdf' file.

 ### Package structinsight2020